Outrider305/Tiny-M_SSB_1010/README.md

 <img src="Images/Tiny-M_SSB_1010.png" width="800">

-## CAD undergoing updates for Sherpa Micro support.
-Old files were a mess.
-Will be reuploaded with new STLs when done.

 ## Print and use at your own caution.

-I have printed the SSB 1010 to verify fitment of parts, but it has not actually extruded any filament yet.
+I have printed the Revo Voron/LGX Lite version of SSB 1010 to verify fitment of parts, but I haven't printed anything with it yet.
+Other hotend and extruder combos are so far untested.

 ## Change Log

+- **12-30-2022**
+	- Cleaned up and combined separate CAD files.
+	- Reorganized STL directory
+	- Added hotend adapters for Sherpa-Micro and Orbiter V2 extruders.

 - **2022-11-08**
 	- Added Sherpa Extruder support for Dragon and Revo Voron Adapters.